 On December 3rd 2021, volunteers from Wilderhood Watch and the St John Fisher PTA planted 105 trees in the grounds of St John Fisher School, St Albans, using the ‘Year round Colour’ tree pack which is being offered free to schools by the Woodland Trust.
-We will plant wild cherry, silver birch and rowan trees along an exposed brick boundary wall at the edge of the playing field.
+We’re planning to plant wild cherry, silver birch and rowan trees along an exposed brick boundary wall at the edge of the playing field.
 The hawthorn, dogwood and hazel will be planted in the corner of the field around existing trees, creating a woodland area with natural pathways for the children to follow.
 If you’d like to volunteer to help with this, please contact firstname.lastname@example.org.

 Wilderhood Watch members planted trees in our neighbourhood in the Winter of 2018/2019 as part of the Woodland Trust’s Big Climate Fightback Campaign.

 Our latest tree planting was on January 19th 2019, when we planted some more trees at Bernards Heath Junior School – 27 in all, a mixture of silver birch, wild cherry and rowan.

 To help raise money for seeds and trees, we had a Wilderhood Watch stall at the Sandringham School Christmas Fair on December 7th 2018.
 Items for sale included organically grown pollinator friendly seeds, greetings cards and knitted Christmas tree decorations.
 Thank you to everyone who came along to support us!